martinakraus/security-intro-2025/Task_05/clickjacking.md

 ### Setup

-- Open the vulnerable application `demo-app` and install the denpendencies: `npm install`
+- Navigate to the vulnerable application `demo-app` and install the denpendencies: `npm install`
-- Open the attacker server `attacker-server` and install the denpendencies: `npm install`
+- Open another terminal and navigate to the attacker server `attacker-server` and install the denpendencies: `npm install`
 - You start both servers with `npm start`:
 - Visit `http://localhost:3000` to check if the Vulnerable Movie Center is up and running.
 - Visit `http://localhost:4000` to check if attacker server displays the demo app correctly.